Liquid error: Could not find asset snippets/simple-preorder-bootstrap.liquid

-This is the best ice cream in the whole world.
+This just might be the yummiest desserts you'll eat this Christmas.
 Really!
 It is so good, it’s dangerous.
-Few desserts leave me longing for a second helping like this does.
 Creamy, spicy, fruity and crunchy.
-It’s all of those and more, more, more!
-It’s a sophisticated rum and raisin taste but to trump all, it has cultured cream.
+It’s all of those and more!
+It’s a sophisticated rum and raisin taste but to trump all, you have the option to use homemade probiotic cultured cream, so you could even consider it good for you.

 For additional divineness, let it sit a while in your bowl (if you can).
 It’s best when it starts to ooze.
 Based on an Italian semifreddo, this cream based ice cream comes into its own when half frozen.
 Allowing it to thaw a while relaxes the fat in the cream, improves the texture and seems to taste, that little bit more ‘perfect’.